-South Texas isn’t exactly famous for its tulips and daffodils.
-But with a little tender-loving care, you can coax a rainbow of springtime tones out of assorted bulbs, rhizomes and corms.
+South Texas may not be famous for its tulips and daffodils.
+But with a little tender-loving care, you can coax a rainbow of springtime hues with a mix of bulbs, rhizomes and corms.

 For those of us who greatly miss tulip time in the Midwest, there are opportunities for a South Texas spring bouquet of tulips, daffodils and irises.
 But you must be selective to be successful.

 First, a short review about bulbs.
 There are three types: bulbs, rhizomes and corms.

 1. Bulbs are oval or egg-shaped root structures that when cut open appear to have layers upon layers.
 Tulips and daffodils are examples.

 2. Rhizomes are stems that grow horizontally, just below the soil surface.
 Gingers and iris have rhizomes.

 3. Corms can be bulb shaped, but are frequently in the shape of a large bagel.
 Gladiolus and crocuses are grown from corms.

 Tulips: There is only one tulip that will grow year after year in South Texas and that is the Persian byzantine (or clusium) tulip (Tulipa clusiana).
 Traditional Dutch bulbs may be used, but they’re really only good for one year, so dig up and discard in June.

 Daffodils: Narcissus will provide consistent color year after year if planted in the right place, such as in garden beds with exposure to sun in spring and shade in the summer.
 Choose the older varieties which are rugged and remain active for years.